Tristan Taormino: Early life

-Taormino is the only child of Judith Bennett Pynchon and William J. Taormino.
+Taormino was born in Syosset, New York on Mother's Day, May 9, 1971.
+She is the only child of Judith Bennett Pynchon and William J. Taormino.
 On her mother's side of the family, Taormino is a descendant of William Pynchon, an early English-American settler.
 She is also the niece of author Thomas Pynchon.
 Her parents divorced before she turned two years old.
 She was raised primarily by her mother on Long Island.
 She maintained a close relationship with her father Bill Taormino, who died of AIDS in 1995.
 Taormino attended Sayville High School on Long Island and was salutatorian of her graduating class.
 She graduated Phi Beta Kappa with a bachelor's degree in American Studies from Wesleyan University in 1993.

 Career

 Books

-Taormino is the author of eight books, including the Firecracker Alternative Book Award-winning The Ultimate Guide to Anal Sex for Women.
+Taormino is the author of eight books, including the Firecracker Alternative Book Award–winning The Ultimate Guide to Anal Sex for Women.

-She has edited anthologies including the Lambda Literary Award-winning annual anthology series she created and edited from 1996 to 2009, Best Lesbian Erotica, published by Cleis Press.
+She has edited anthologies including the Lambda Literary Award–winning annual anthology series she created and edited from 1996 to 2009, Best Lesbian Erotica, published by Cleis Press.

+Taormino edited one of the first trans erotica anthologies, Take Me There: Trans and Genderqueer Erotica, published in 2011 by Cleis Press.
+Nerve Endings, edited by Tobi Hill-Meyer, was another.
+Some of the authors included in Take Me There were Kate Bornstein, Patrick Califia, S. Bear Bergman, Ivan E. Coyote, Julia Serano, Laura Antoniou, Helen Boyd, Rachel Kramer Bussel, and Hill-Meyer.
+Taormino stated that she wanted to maximize the collection's diversity in portraying various stories and characters because there was so little erotica available that was written by and for trans people, especially trans women.
+Take Me There won the 2012 Lambda Literary Award for Transgender Fiction.

-She was a regular columnist for The Village Voice from 1999 to 2008, where she wrote the bi-weekly sex column "Pucker Up."
+She was a regular columnist for The Village Voice from 1999 to 2008, where she wrote the bi-weekly sex column Pucker Up.
 In print, her column appeared opposite Dan Savage's column Savage Love.
-She popularized and re-defined the term "queer heterosexual," in her 1995 column "The Queer Heterosexual."
+She popularized and re-defined the term "queer heterosexual," in her 1995 column The Queer Heterosexual.
 She wrote: "In some cases, it's based on either one or both partners having non-traditional gender expressions ... or they actively work against their assigned gender roles.
 Some queer heterosexuals are strongly aligned with queer community, culture, politics, and activism but happen to love and lust after people of a different gender.
-I also consider folks who embrace alternative models of sexuality and relationships (polyamory, non-monogamy, BDSM, cross-dressing) to be queer, since labeling them "straight," considering their lifestyle choices, seems inappropriate."
+I also consider folks who embrace alternative models of sexuality and relationships (polyamory, non-monogamy, BDSM, cross-dressing) to be queer, since labeling them 'straight,' considering their lifestyle choices, seems inappropriate."
 She was laid off from The Village Voice in 2008.
-She has written "The Anal Advisor" column for Hustler's Taboo magazine since 1999, and she is a former columnist for Velvetpark.
+She has written The Anal Advisor column for Hustler's Taboo magazine since 1999, and she is a former columnist for Velvetpark.
 She is the former editor of On Our Backs, the US's oldest lesbian-produced lesbian sex magazine.